Oluwatodimu/api-security-hackathon/readme.md

 table listing all the endpoints in the application, a brief description of what they do, and who can access them.
 This is shown below
 ![Screen Shot 2023-07-05 at 10 54 46 PM](https://github.com/Oluwatodimu/api-security-hackathon/assets/81085914/a85293a0-5670-4b8d-be94-f88c1979a8db)

-I hope this will be clear enough instructions for the judges, and once again thank your for the opportunity to participate in this hackathon
+I hope this will be clear enough instructions for the judges to navigate through the endpoints with ease, and once again thank your for the opportunity to participate in this hackathon.

 ### 2. Steps Taken to Secure the APIs and Endpoints